aevns/pico-8-carts/README.md

 Playable carts and forum threads can also be found on [**the lexaloffle forums**](https://www.lexaloffle.com/bbs/?uid=34308).

 ## UNYIELDING (*work in progress*)
 My first time working with PICO-8, this cart is meant as a proof-of-concept for a combat system I've been cooking up.
 The design is inspired by what I most enjoy about Soulslike combat mechanics; slow, strategic combat that forces the player to think one or two steps ahead.
-With that said, combat in the Souls series has a number of shortcomings that I'd like to itterate on — which I won't go into detail on here.
+With that said, combat in the Souls series has a number of shortcomings that I'd like to iterate on — which I won't go into detail on here.

 ![gameplay example 1](https://i.imgur.com/fGLKa1L.gif)
 ![gameplay example 2](https://i.imgur.com/8IpGA7O.gif)